py-sdl/py-sdl2/doc/tutorial/pong.rst

 on.
 SDL handles a lot for us when it comes to events, so all we need to do is to check, if there are any events, retrieve each event one by one, and handle it, if necessary.
-For now, we will just handle the ``SDL_QUIT`` event, which is raised when the window is closed.
+For now, we will just handle the ``SDL_QUIT`` event, which is raised when the window is about to be closed.

 In any other case we will just refresh the window's graphics buffer, so it is updated and visible on-screen.

 Adding the game world
 ---------------------
-The window is available and basically working.
-Now let's take care of creating the game world, which will manage the player paddles, ball, visible elements and anything else.
-We are going to use an implementation layout loosely based on a COP pattern, which separates data structures and functionality from each other.
+The window is available and working.
+Now let's take care of creating the game world, which will manage the player paddles, ball, visible elements and everything else.
+We are going to use an implementation layout loosely based on a COP [#f1]_ pattern, which separates data structures and functionality from each other.
 This allows us to change or enhance functional parts easily without having to refactor all classes we are implementing.

 We start with creating the two player paddles and the rendering engine that will display them. ::

-    [...]

-    from sdl2.ext.ebs import *

     [...]